rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 - https://pypi.org/project/cec/ will provide more information on how to use this library.

 **cec-ctrl Commands used in Manual Mode**
+- libcec should be installed on the PC where the Pulse-Eight CEC Adaptor is connected.
-- To get the logical and physical address: cec-client -s -d 4
+- To get the logical and physical address: `cec-client -s -d 4`
 - To Tx data: `cec-client -s -t 1 --data <command>` or `echo "tx <data>" | cec-client -s` Eg:`echo "tx 10:36" | cec-client -s`
 - To check the last received data use `cec-client -m | grep '>>' | tail -n 1`.  `cec-client -m` shall monitor the data continuously